 2. How do I use Tibetan singing bowls as part of my practice with my chakras?

-Most people who incorporate Tibetan singing bowls into their chakra meditation collect 7 bowls that are tuned with the corresponding chakra.
+Most people who incorporate Tibetan singing bowls into their chakra meditation collect 7 chakra singing bowl set that each is tuned with the corresponding chakra.

 During meditation, the action of drawing a circle around the bell to make it sing corresponds to the wheel of energy in the body, and the sound of the bell vibrates in tune with the waves of that chakra’s energy, releasing greater flow.